MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/handling-errors-in-cloudscript.md

 }
 ```

 Notice how the error codes were extracted within the catch block?
 Consult our [Global API Method Error Codes](global-api-method-error-codes.md) tutorial for a complete list of error and their identifying codes.
-The error code on it's own is sufficient to identify the error.
+The error code on its own is sufficient to identify the error.

 ## Logging